iancze/DiskJockey/docs/cookbook.md

 Now, you'll want to initialize this directory with a config file.
 This config file will store all of the options that are specific to fitting this disk and is frequently used by many of the scripts in this package.
 To initialize,

-    $ DJInitialize.jl --new-project=standard
+    $ DJ_Initialize.jl --new-project=standard
-    Copied default model specific config.yaml and InitializeWalkers.ipynb to current working directory.
+    Copied default config.yaml, InitializeWalkers.ipynb, and Makefile for the standard model to current working directory.
     Exiting

-In the near future, `--new-project` will have choices other than `standard`, such as `cavity` and `truncated` in order to fit more exotic models.
+`--new-project` also has other than `standard`, such as `cavity` and `vertical` in order to fit more exotic models.
 Now, open up `config.yaml` with your favorite text editor and change the fields as you see fit, including which transition of CO you would like to fit.
-Currently (v0.1.1), this package only includes functionality for 12CO, 13CO, and C18O in LTE.
+Currently (v0.1.3), this package only includes functionality for 12CO, 13CO, and C18O in LTE.
 Please create an issue on the github repository if you would like a new species added.

 To help get you started, here are some reasonable fields for the config.yaml file for AK Sco

 General synthesis parameters

+    name: AKSco
     gas: true
     species : 12CO # Possible choices: 12CO, 13CO, C18O.
 Future may include HCN, etc...
     transition: 2-1 # J =